Notifications Based on the Result of a Formula

 To further exemplify, let's say you update a registration in your data source, and:

 - The new formula result is 300 (or more) > The notification will trigger.

 - The new formula result is 200 (or less) > The notification will trigger.

 - The new formula result is 275 > The notification will not trigger because the value has not been changed by 50 or more.

-Be aware: The ‘changed by’ function requires the formula output to change once for the notification filter to get activated.
+Be aware: The "changed by" function requires the formula output to change once for the notification filter to get activated.
 It means that to trigger the notification, the formula output must change a minimum of 2 times since the notification was created.

-If your notification is based on the result of a formula, you can set a limit to how often the notification is triggered once the filter conditions are met.
+If your notification is based on the result of a formula, you can set a limit to how often the notification triggers once the filter conditions are met.
 The notification limit also frames the time period that is used to calculate the formula.
 It means that the notification will only look at data within the selected time and be triggered one time once the conditions are met.
 You can choose to limit your notification to:

 - No limit

 - Once per day

 - Once per month